autoplot/documentation/javadoc/org/das2/graph/ColumnColumnConnector.md

-# org.das2.graph.ColumnColumnConnectordraws lines connecting two DasPlots, one on top of the other, typically used
+# org.das2.graph.ColumnColumnConnector

- to show a zoom in above of a context below.
+draws lines connecting two DasPlots, one on top of the other, typically used to show a zoom in above of a context below.

-ColumnColumnConnector( org.das2.graph.DasCanvas parent, org.das2.graph.DasPlot topPlot, org.das2.graph.DasRow topRow, org.das2.graph.DasPlot bottomPlot )
+# ColumnColumnConnector( org.das2.graph.DasCanvas parent, org.das2.graph.DasPlot topPlot, org.das2.graph.DasRow topRow, org.das2.graph.DasPlot bottomPlot )

 ***